PhillipDiCarlo/VRCVerify/README.md

   Reliability note: both components run a long-lived consumer and will automatically reconnect if the RabbitMQ container restarts or the connection becomes stale.
 Publishing is retried and messages are marked persistent.

 - **VRChat API Integration:**
   Uses the `vrchatapi` library to interact with VRChat’s API.
 The online checker handles VRChat login, including two-factor authentication by checking the inbox of a Gmail account via IMAP.
+When login fails or a session expires, the checker continues serving requests with structured temporary-unavailable or outage metadata and retries login on a background interval.

 - **Caching and Rate Control:**
   Both the bot and the checker use small TTL caches to avoid duplicate external requests and configurable concurrency limits on REST calls.

+- **Operational Notes:**
+  The checker performs one login attempt at startup, then retries in the background according to `VRCHAT_RELOGIN_INTERVAL_SECONDS` when logged out.
+VRChat API requests use explicit connect/read timeouts configured through environment variables.

 ---